Deduplication

 Data deduplication allows users to reduce redundant data and more effectively manage backup activity, as well as ensuring more effective backups, cost savings, and load balancing benefits.

-Data deduplication explained
+Data deduplication meaning

 There is more than one kind of data deduplication.
 In its most basic form, the deduplication process happens at the level of single files, eliminating identical files.
 This is also called single instance storage (SIS) or file-level deduplication.